gsteele13/gary-misc-notebooks/Least squares.md

 ## Using error bars to specify  relative error

 What does feeding error bars do then?
-The **relative** size of error bars determines the **relative** weight with which those points contribute to the fit value and error estimate.
-Their absolute value does not, and should not, matter.
+A common use of them is that the **relative** size of error bars determines the **relative** weight with which those points contribute to the fit value and error estimate.
+Their absolute value does not (and should not) matter since if you have a reasonable number of data points, the TRUE (statistical) error on your data points can be directly obtained by looking at the variance of the residuals.

 For example, say we suspect that our experimental apparatus gives an error that increases proportional to the x value.
 We could then feed in a non-uniform set of error bars: